Favorite Photo Locations – San Diego, California

 Point Loma

 Point Loma is historically important as the landing place of the first European expedition to come ashore in present-day California.
 The peninsula has been described as “where California began”.
 Today Point Loma houses two major military bases, a national cemetery, a national monument, and a university, in addition to residential and commercial areas. (via Wikipedia).
 You’ll find some great shots at the Old Point Loma lighthouse, which kept watch over the San Diego Bay from 1855 to 1891.
 Information on the lighthouse can be found here.
 Another photo area of interest is the tide pools on the western side of the point.
-Get details from the National Park Service website for the pools here.
+Get details from the National Park Service Website Pools.

 Old Town is a neighborhood of San Diego, California.
 It contains 230 acres and is bounded by Interstate 8 on the north, Interstate 5 on the west, Mission Hills on the east and Bankers Hill on the south.
 It is the oldest settled area in San Diego and is the site of the first European settlement in present-day California. (via Wikipedia).